hilbix/LXC/README.md

 > **This is partially incomplete!**
 >
-> Some features/commands/etc. noted below might not exist yet.
+> Some features/commands/etc. noted below not yet exist.

 # LXC unprivileged containers

+This is not meant for Cubernetes or similar to run Linux containers on system level.
+Instead this is entirely meant to run Linux containers on user level only.

-This works around several shortcomings of LXC and mmdebstrap:
+This repository works around several shortcomings of plain LXC and mmdebstrap:

 - The way how to create working unprivileged containers from scratch is barely documented.
 - `~/.config/lxc/default.conf` can be automatically created for you.